The Microfiber Difference for Cleaning Professionals

 Eurow Microfiber Technology

-In order to qualify as microfiber, individual yarn filaments must be less than 1 denier (a standard measurement of density for synthetic fibers) meaning it's weight is less than 1 gram per 9000 meters in length.
-Microfiber is less than 1/5 the diameter of a human hair and is thinner than a single strand of silk.
-These tiny fibers are combined to form yarns which are then knitted or woven into a variety of constructions.
+In order to be considered a microfiber, individual yarn filaments must be less than 1 denier.
+This means its weight is less than 1 gram per 9000 meters in length.
+Microfiber is less than 1/5 the diameter of a human hair and thinner than a single strand of silk.
+These tiny fibers are combined to form yarns which are then knitted or woven into many different constructions meant for different applications.

-Many microfibers are made of 100% polyester; however, CleanAide microfiber adds an important component – polyamide.
+Many microfiber fabrics are made of 100% polyester; however, CleanAide microfiber adds an important component – polyamide.
 Polyester provides structure to the fabric, while polyamide creates the absorbency.
-Our typical 80% polyester, 20% polyamide microfiber blend is superior to 100% polyester cloths.
+Our premium 80% polyester, 20% polyamide microfiber blend is superior to 100% polyester cloths.

 When a high-quality microfiber is combined with the right knitting or weaving process, an extremely effective cleaning tool results.
 CleanAide microfiber can hold up to seven times its weight in water while maintaining a positive charge, making it a magnet to dust and debris.

 After weaving, the fabric undergoes a special treatment to split the fibers.
 This results in an augmented contact surface, giving microfiber its exceptional dirt grabbing capabilities.
 The graphic below illustrates the contact surface of microfiber cloth versus cotton!
 Unlike cotton, which pushes debris and dust into piles, microfiber lifts and traps particles deep into its fine fibers.
 Microfiber not only leaves a dust free, lint free and streak free shine, it also has magnetic properties that help reduce allergens.

 CleanAide’s revolutionary fabric is exceptionally soft and can even be used on delicate surfaces.
 It is highly absorbent, accumulates liquids, and picks up dust and debris unlike any other synthetic or natural material available.